fairecasoimeme/ZiGate/Protocol/README.md

  * **ENCODED** FRAME : see encoding below
  * **STOP** : 1 byte, value is always `0x03`

 The encoding is the following:

 Let **B** any byte value of the message.
 If B is between `0x00` and `0x0f` (included) then :
  * Instead of B, a 2-byte content will be written in the encoded frame
  * The first byte is a fixed value: `0x02`
  * The second byte is the result of B ^ 0x10

+### Example
+ * To encode 0x0a, you will write 0x02 0x1a on the serial link
+ * To encode 0x10, you will write 0x10 on the serial link
+ * To encode 0x05, you will write 0x02 0x15 on the serial link

 ### Sample implementation